 Now, the real criminal investigation, that is in the realm of Durham.

-Our investigation is not Limited to developing information from within component parts of the Justice Department.
+Our investigation is not limited to developing information from within component parts of the Justice Department.

 And our investigation has included developing information from other persons and entities.

-Last month we advised the Inspector General we do not agree with some of the report's conclusions as to prediction and how the FBI case was open.
+And Durham goes on, based on the evidence collected to date and while our investigation is ongoing, last month we advised the Inspector General, we do not agree with some of the report's conclusions as to prediction and how the FBI case was open.

 It was open on one issue, the Papadopoulos call.